ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ### Skills Review

-We did a  [guided walkthough][] of the [skills review sample project][] [^whyWeCantDownloadIt] using the [skills we should all know at this stage][].
+We did a  [guided walkthough][] of the [skills review sample project][] [^DownloadingProjects] using the [skills we should all know at this stage][].
 Can you do them all?
 You have learned a lot already!!!

 [guided walkthough]: ../lessons/20200427SkillsTest.html
 [skills we should all know at this stage]: #addendum-skill-review-checklist
 [skills review sample project]: ./scratchProjects/Project120200427SkillsTest.sjr

-[^whyWeCantDownloadIt]: **(Why We Can't) Download and Import Projects to Ipads**: We are working with the scratchjr developers on a fix for this.
-Last week this was fixed for Android, but on ipads is still broken.
-For example, here is an internet link for [the Alien Planet project](https://docs.google.com/document/d/14sgXRSogicaption-08f1d2_QEV7gBIvoWzUZ2EGI3_dw7iQp9lUU/edit), and here the [direct link to the file](https://drive.google.com/open?id=0B342uiaCLSS3RGNPM1ZKeFlzb0U).
-Downloading them to the ipad seems to work.
-The tricky part is opening them on the device.
-Apparently on ipads, it doesn't open scratchjr the way it is supposed to.
+[^DownloadingProjects]: **Downloading projects**: If you have any difficulty opening projects in Scratchjr, please note two things.
+1) Scratchjr must be open when you open the sjr file.
+2) You must have the latest version installed.
+If you still have problems let us know.